kartikayverma56/cs452-mergesort/README.md

 ```c
 int pthread_create(pthread_t *thread, const pthread_attr_t *attr, void *(*start_routine) (void *), void *arg);
 ```
 According to its man page, the **pthread_create**() function creates "a new thread in the calling process.
 The new thread starts execution by invoking start\_routine(); arg is passed as the sole argument of start\_routine()".
 You can create a *struct pthread_t* instance and pass its address into **pthread_create**(), as its first parameter, which represents the thread you are going to create.
-The second parameter *attr* describes some attributes of this thread, and for this assignment, you can juse use NULL, which indicates the thread is created with default attributes.
+The second parameter *attr* describes some attributes of this thread, and for this assignment, you can just use NULL, which indicates the thread is created with default attributes.
 The third parameter, *start_routine*(), is the function you want the newly created thread to run, this function must take one and only one parameter, which must be a *void* \* type pointer.
 This function returns a *void* \* type pointer.
 The four parameter is the argument, which is also known as the parameter, of this function - the one represented by the third parameter.
 For obvious reason, *arg* is a *void* \* type pointer.

 ```c
 int pthread_join(pthread_t thread, void **retval);